arihant2math/prontus/README.md

 At the moment, there are prebuilt alpha binaries.

-To find the latest one, head to the [release page](https://github.com/arihant2math/prontus/releases)
+To find the latest somewhat stable one, head to the [release page](https://github.com/arihant2math/prontus/releases).

 ### Windows